WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Mage - Reworked.md

 ***At Higher Levels.*** When you cast this spell using a spell slot of 8th level or higher, the initial damage increases by 1d10 for each slot level above 7th.

+\columnbreak

 #### Spellsteal
 *3rd-level abjuration*
 ___
 - **Casting Time:** 1 action
 - **Range:** 60 feet
 - **Components:** V, S
-- **Duration:** Concentration, up to 1 minute
+- **Duration:** Instantaneous
 ___
+Choose a creature that you can see within range.
+A 1st level spell effect of your choosing that affects the target is transferred to you.
+For its remaining duration, the spell's effect is applied to you as if you had cast it yourself.

+If the stolen spell requires concentration, you need to concentrate on it.
+You do not need to provide any additional spellcasting components, if any were required by the stolen spell.
+Spellsteal has no effect on spells that create or summon creatures, or on spell effects that can’t be removed by *dispel magic*.

+You cannot change the stolen spell from how it was originally cast, unless its description explicitly allows it to be changed after being cast.
+If the stolen spell has a duration of more than 1 hour, its duration is reduced to 1 hour.

-Choose one creature within range.
-Any spell of 3rd level or lower that affects the target is transferred to you for the duration of spellsteal.
-If the spell requires concentration, it must still be maintained by its caster.
-Concentration must be broken by both its original caster and you before the spell and its effects disappear.
-To steal a spell of 4th level or higher, make an ability check using your spell&shy;casting ability.
+To steal a spell effect of 2nd level or higher, make an ability check using your spellcasting ability.
 The DC equals 10 + the spell's level.
-On a successful check, you steal the effects of the spell.
+On a successful check, you successfully steal the spell.

-***At Higher Levels.*** When you cast this spell using a spell slot of 4th level or higher, you automatically transfer the effects of a spell on the target if the spell's level is equal to or less than the level of the spell slot you used.
+***At Higher Levels.*** When you cast this spell using a spell slot of 4th level or higher, the spell level where you automatically succeed the check increases by one for each slot level above 3rd.
 <div class='footnote'>PART 2 | SPELLS </div>

+\pagebreak

+# Playtest update
+### General
+- Removed Arcane Recovery
+- Added full functionality of Sorcery Points and Meta Magic.
+- Additional ribbon feature for first level.
+- 18th and 20th level unchanged (Spell Mastery, Signature Spell)
+- The spell list was revisited and expanded.
+- The WC5e spells got some updates!
+- Arcane Barrage had its mechanic changed to be more like a big magic missile.
+- Arcane Explosion got a neat extra mechanic preventing affected targets from taking their reaction.
+- Blast Wave was renamed Alextrasza’s Fury and had change to its damage and now stuns affected creatures until the end of their next turn.
+- Blizzard had its action cost for subsequent turns removed.
+- Flurry got a mechanical change.
+It now works similar to magic missile.
+- Freezing Touch had now has now reads "incapacitated and restrained" instead of "incapacitated, can't move, and can't breathe".<br/> Turns out not being able to breath without being able to hold your breath is very deadly.
+- Glacial Spike had it's save changed to DEX.
+- Jaina's Flying Ship can now become a permanent effect.
+- Pyroblast had its damage increased.
+- Spellsteal got reworked ... again.

+## Arcane
+- Completely reworked!
+- Arcane focuses more on combat and off combat utility with a combination of time manipulation, general mastery over spell usage.
+- Arcane Charges got reworked into a buff mechanic.
+- Rune of Power was replaced with Time Warp.
+Provides a action surge like reaction ... for a price.

+## Fire
+- Empowered Evocation has been replaced.
+The intention is to capitalize more on crits instead of guaranteed damage and to provide some synergy with Hot Streak of the subclass.

+## Frost
+- Reworked Brain Freeze feature.
+The movement speed reduction now happens automatically.
+The restrain is coupled to sorcery points and a single saving throw.
+This should make the feature more reliable and less time consuming.
+- Replaced Spell Sculptor with Ring of Frost.
+A big AoE to slow down a big area and potentially freezing creatures within.